pziyang/WeatherApp/README.md

 ## C++ Weather Application ##

 This is a simple weather application written in c++.
 It connects to US National Weather Service (NWS) API and retrives the weather forecast in NDFD format.
-It then uses parses the xml for use.
+It parses the xml for use.

 It is meant to run in a background thread.
-Therefore very useful for integrating into another code.
+Therefore, it very useful for integrating into another codes.

 I initially wrote this to run a weather update LED display on Rpi.